DataValues/DataValues/README.md

 ### 2.2.1 (2019-09-05)

-* Do not exclude test folder in releases since `DataValueTest` is being directly autoloaded
+* Fixed `DataValueTest` not being part of the release

 ### 2.2.0 (2019-09-05)